BotThunder501/Project-3/README.md

 Two forms of testing were done, manual and automated testing.
 Manual testing was done by the developer to ensure that the application works as expected.
 Automated testing was done using the unittest library in python to ensure that the application works as expected.

 The manual tests that were done was to check that the visual/gui of the application works as expected, that the application can be logged in and out, can be used to create, edit and delete tasks, sort and filter tasks, to view all tasks, to view all tasks sorted by due date.
-Each button were tested to ensure that it works as expected.
+Each button was tested to ensure that it works as expected.

 The automated tests created were to check each of the functions in the application to ensure that they work as expected.
 The model, view and form files have test cases each to check that they work as expected.
 Below is the code for the automated tests.
 The code can also be found in tasks/test.py.